Generic Name: zoledronic acid (ZOE le DRON ik AS id)

 Zoledronic acid side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; wheezing, chest tightness, trouble breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; wheezing, chest tightness, trouble breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: